ChristianKomodo/like-button/README.md

 # The "Like" Button
 The goal of this exercise is to create an Instagram-style "like" button which is a stand-alone component that once clicked, will become active in color, increment the number of likes, and display the current like total.

+I'm displaying movies from JSON data, each with a "Like" button which receives data for movie title, description, and numbe of likes.

 ## Installation
 - Clone the repo
 - Navigate to the folder and run `npm install`